Genelia D'Souza: Early life

-D'Souza did her first modeling assignment at the age of 15, the result of being spotted as the bridesmaid at a wedding.
+D'Souza did her first modelling assignment at the age of 15, the result of being spotted as the bridesmaid at a wedding.
 She was selected for the Parker Pen commercial with Amitabh Bachchan, just two days before her exams, and had to shoot the next day.
-Initially she refused, because of her exam the next day, but the director persuaded D'Souza to shoot for the commercial.
+Initially, she refused, because of her exam the next day, but the director persuaded D'Souza to shoot for the commercial.
 She gained wide attention from the Parker Pen commercial with Amitabh Bachchan, who said "she was good, and her expressions were spontaneous".
-She further did a Fair & Lovely 2003 Cricket World Cup advertisement with cricketer Krishnamachari Srikkanth.
+She further did a Fair & Lovely 2003 Cricket World Cup advertisement with former cricketer Krishnamachari Srikkanth.

-Acting career
+Career

 Debut and breakthrough (2003–2005)

 When D'Souza was offered a role in Tujhe Meri Kasam, initially she turned it down, as she was not keen to pursue a career in acting.
 But the crew insisted and kept contacting her for two months, and she agreed when she saw the Telugu version of the film.
 Tamil director, S. Shankar, was impressed with her performance in the Parker Pen commercial and decided to cast her in a leading role in his 2003 Tamil film Boys.
 D'Souza was selected among 300 girls, who had auditioned for the movie.
-She signed three movies simultaneously in three different languages, Tujhe Meri Kasam (Hindi), Boys (Tamil), and Satyam (Telugu).
+She signed three movies simultaneously in three different languages, Tujhe Meri Kasam opposite Riteish Deshmukh (Hindi), Boys opposite Siddharth (Tamil), and Satyam opposite Sumanth (Telugu).

-D'Souza's professional film career began, with her Hindi film debut Tujhe Meri Kasam in 2003.
+D'Souza's professional film career began with her Hindi film debut Tujhe Meri Kasam in 2003.
 Film critic Taran Adarsh noted, "D'Souza is a wonderful performer.
 She catches you unaware with a performance that's natural to the core."
-The film was a box–office success.
+The film was a box–office success and earned her nomination for Screen Award for Most Promising Newcomer - Female.
 However, it could not do much to propel her career in Hindi cinema.
 Later, she decided to act in South Indian films.
 The same year, she made her Tamil debut as the teenage girl Harini in Boys, a story about 5 teenagers having stereotypical teen–boy fantasies.
 The movie, though noted for its vulgar sexual content, was a box–office success, and subsequently she started receiving Telugu film offers.
 She left Tamil cinema for a while to concentrate on the Telugu film industry.
 She made her Telugu debut in 2003 as a medical student in Satyam.
 Sify noted in their review that, "D'Souza is excellent as her body language is her major asset."
 The film was well received, and it raised her profile in the Telugu film industry.
+The film won her the CineMAA Award for Best Female Debut.